 You’ve bought the face creams, the masks, and the moisturizing lotions, but nothing seems to work.
 It turns out, dry and itchy skin can be a symptom of hypothyroidism.
 The change in skin texture and appearance is due to reduced circulation as a result of low thyroid function.
 A reduction in circulation can cause skin cells to receive one-fourth to one-fifth the normal blood supply, leaving them wrinkled and cracked.
 Also, a slowed metabolism (caused by too little thyroid hormone production), can reduce sweating.
 Without the moisture from sweating, skin can quickly become dry and flaky.
 If just your skin is dry, you could have eczema, but if it is compounded with brittle nails, poor wound healing, and hair loss, you should be checked by your doctor.
-In the meantime, check out these best foods for healthy hair.

 You’re Struggling to Push It Out

 We know constipation is an embarrassing topic that no one likes to discuss, but if you can’t boot your bowel issues, it might be time to call up your doctor.
 Without enough of the metabolism-controlling thyroid hormone, many of your body’s functions slow down.
 One of these functions is the action of the digestive tract, which will start to slow down.
 Hypothyroidism can weaken the contraction of the muscles that line your digestive tract, causing stool to move too slowly through the intestine.
 If your sluggish digestive tract isn’t due to hypothyroidism, consider eating a banana.
 The super fruit is rich in fiber to help increase stool weight, potassium to help you avoid bloating and cramping, and prebiotics to help feed good gut bacteria and improve digestion.